zeppelinos/zos-docs/docs/docs/erc20_onboarding.md

 BigNumber { s: 1, e: 0, c: [ 100 ] }
 ```

-Wooohoo!
 Your legacy token has been migrated to an upgradeable token!